Khmer people: Culture and society

 Cambodian culture has influenced Thai and Lao cultures and vice versa.
 Many Khmer loanwords are found in Thai and Lao, while many Lao and Thai loanwords are found in Khmer.
 The Thai and Lao alphabets are also derived from the Khmer script.

+Genetics

-The Khmer people are genetically related to other Southeast Asian populations.
-They show strong genetic relation to other Austroasiatic people in Southeast Asia and East Asia and have minor genetic influence from Indian people.
-In particular, they share close affinities with Northeastern Tai-Kadai groups from Thailand.
+The Khmer people share close affinities with Northeastern Tai-Kadai groups from Thailand.
 Cambodians and Mons are also cladal with Central and Southern Thais and Nayu and differ in terms of their South Asian ancestry and in regards to Nayu especially, Atayal ancestry.
-Cambodians trace about 16% of their ancestry from a Eurasian population that is equally related to both Europeans and East Asians, while the remaining 84% of their ancestry is related to other Southeast Asians, particularly to a source similar to the Dai people.
-Another study suggests that Cambodians have ancestry from a similar Eurasian population related to modern-day Central Asians, South Asians, and East Asians (19%) while their remaining ancestry is related specifically to modern-day Dai and Han people (81%).
-Both Khmers from Cambodia and Thailand have a mixture of Mlabri-related and South Asian ancestry but also received Atayal-related ancestry from neighboring groups like Chams, especially for Khmers from Cambodia.
 There is also evidence of genetic input from Kinh Vietnamese.
-South Asian ancestry in present Khmers ranges from 12–15%, which is much lower than in protohistoric individuals from the Vat Komnou site for instance, who have about 37–44% South Asian ancestry.
-Their South Asian ancestry is represented by Irula, Mala and Vellalar populations whilst their East Asian ancesty is represented by Ami populations.
-Nonetheless, present Khmers and Kinh Vietnamese share high genetic drift with these protohistoric individuals.
-However, this is more likely due to Kinh and Khmers significantly contributing to the East Asian component of these individuals.

 The genetic testing website 23andMe groups Khmer people under the "Indonesian, Khmer, Thai & Myanmar" reference population.
 This reference population contains people who have had recent ancestors from Cambodia, Indonesia, Laos, Malaysia, Myanmar and Thailand.

 Immunoglobulin G

 Hideo Matsumoto, professor emeritus at Osaka Medical College tested Gm types, genetic markers of immunoglobulin G, of Khmer people for a 2009 study.
 The study found that the Gm afb1b3 is a southern marker gene possibly originating in southern China and found at high frequencies across southern China, Southeast Asia, Taiwan, parts of the Pacific Islands as well as among Kacharis and Ahoms of Assam, India.
 The study found that the average frequency of Gm afb1b3 was 76.7% for the Khmer population.